-The teams participating are normally the 2nd, 3rd and 4th XVs of clubs, although several smaller clubs have entered their 1st XVs.
+The teams participating are normally the 2nd, 3rd and 4th XVs of clubs, although several smaller clubs have entered their 1st XVs such that in 2016-17 we will have nine 1st XVs across the tables.
 The Merit Tables are also used as a starting point for newly formed clubs to demonstrate their playing and administrative abilities before being accepted into the RFU League Structure.
-In 2015-16, the tables have grown to accommodate 76 sides, a far cry from the 12 sides that took the plunge in 2002.
+In 2016-17, the tables have grown to accommodate 81 sides, a far cry from the 12 sides that took the plunge in 2002.

 This season we have introduced two development tables, 8 N&W and 8S&W for the new sides which clubs are developing to cater for players coming into the game.
 The teams in these leagues will play ten games across the season in a regional set up.
 Those teams that have an excess of players will then be able to arrange friendly matches on their vacant dates, if the demand requires, while others can plan their games across the tables structured season.
 Introducing new players to the game in this gradual manner has been welcomed by the clubs and we will be watching the progress with interest to see whether or not it is a blue-print that could be used across the RFU.

 Martin Kirk enjoying the victory moment with Harpenden 3rd

 Once again the weather was kind, allowing a day of exciting rugby to be played at Saracens Amateurs and Harpenden Rugby Clubs with eight finals contested at each ground.